Pisot–Vijayaraghavan number

 measuring the distance from its consecutive powers to the nearest integer is square-summable, or ℓ 2, then α is a Pisot number (and, in particular, algebraic).
 Building on this characterization of PV numbers, Salem showed that the set S of all PV numbers is closed.
-Its minimal element is a cubic irrationality known as the plastic number.
+Its minimal element is a cubic irrationality known as the plastic ratio.
 Much is known about the accumulation points of S. The smallest of them is the golden ratio.